rokka-io/rokka-client-php-twig/README.md

 ## Symfony

-If you use symfony, we recomment using the [rokka Symfony Bundle](https://github.com/rokka-io/rokka-client-bundle)
+If you use symfony, we recommend using the [rokka Symfony Bundle](https://github.com/rokka-io/rokka-client-bundle) for easier setup.